ambab-infotech/slidingcart/README.md

 Cart page features are implemented on Sliding cart, Apply & remove coupon.

 View order summary
- - subtotal
+ - Subtotal
- - discount
+ - Discount
- - shipping charges
+ - Shipping charges
- - tax
+ - Tax
- - grandtotal
+ - Grandtotal

 Easy to modify the products in the cart
-- qty, add / update
+- Qty, add / update
 - Remove products from the cart
 - Show out of stock message